 - Know the emergency evacuation route and procedures.

-- In case of emergency get the children out as quickly and calmly as possible.
+- In an emergency, get the children out as quickly and calmly as possible.
 Put the infants together in one crib.
-Push the crib outside with the other children holding on to the sides or holding hands with each other.
+Push the crib outside with the other children holding on to the sides or holding hands.

 - Take all the paperwork with you when evacuating the room.
 Do a headcount before leaving (by keeping paperwork current- headcount should match paperwork) then do another headcount when the designated meeting place is reached.